July 21, 2021

 Hate is not a Wyoming value.

-We shouldn’t have to say that hate is not a Wyoming value, but a violently homophobic shirt being sold at a Cheyenne bar, a transgender woman beaten at a dog park in Casper, a magician receiving death threats at the library in Gillette, and fear and intimidation at high schools in Natrona County and Powell serve as a stark reminder that we need to say this—and continue saying it.
+We shouldn’t have to say that hate is not a Wyoming value, but a violently homophobic shirt was being sold at a Cheyenne bar, a transgender woman beaten at a dog park in Casper, a magician receiving death threats at the library in Gillette, and fear and intimidation at high schools in Natrona County and Powell serve as a stark reminder that we need to say this—and continue saying it.
 And we are heartbroken that we do.

 “Are you safe?” is the question friends and family are asking Wyoming Equality Executive Director Sara Burlingame.
 A question she did not answer for obvious reasons in her recent Wyoming Tribune Eagle editorial.

-We stand in solidarity with our ESPC coalition partners Wyoming Equality and the Matthew Shepard Foundation, as well Wyoming AIDS assistance, and the people across Wyoming raising their voices to say that love is stronger than hate.
+We stand in solidarity with our ESPC coalition partners Wyoming Equality and the Matthew Shepard Foundation, as well as Wyoming AIDS Assistance, and the people across Wyoming raising their voices to say that love is stronger than hate.
 So many Wyomingites are quick to highlight that Wyoming is the Equality State.

 When are we going to live into this motto?

 Our LGBTQ+ friends and family live with hate on a regular basis and all too often the price is paid in lives lost, and humanity diminished.